What are the steps to achieving your goals?

-What are the steps along the way?
+What are the necessary steps along the way?

 What do you need to do when?

-What are the requirements of your 3 goals?
+What are the requirements for your 3 goals?
 What timely-tasks or to-dos do you need to do and when?
 You’ve set your goals, now it’s time to dig deeper into the requirements of meeting that goal.
 To recap, think of yourself as building a pyramid to where you want to be one year from now: you’ve set your intention (the peak), then your 3 smaller goals (the middle), now you’re scheduling your to-dos for said goals (the bottom).